Pearlitic/pearlitic.github.io/README.md

 _To do: Sanitize inputs._

+You can download the [source code folder](https://github.com/Pearlitic/pearlitic.github.io/releases) and open the index.html to run it offline.

 ---

 If you have a unique class that functions differently or want to customize the optimizer, download the Python script.
 It's much easier to customize and cleaner.
 The html/js code was written when I began learning coding and its a complete shitshow.